School of Education

 Admission to a Teacher Education Program

-Completed application; minimum 42 semester credit hours; cumulative grade point average (GPA) of 2.75 or 3.0 for the most recent college-level courses; grades of C or above in designated courses; 25 field hours with all data submitted in Kentucky Field Experiences Tracking System (KFETS) and verified through documentation signed by mentor teachers; three professional dispositions instrument; passing scores on the Core Academic Skills for Educators (CASE), a test of academic content published by the Educational Testing Service (ETS; http://www.ets.org): Reading (5713) score of 156; Writing (5723) score of 162; and Mathematics (5733) score of 150; well-written autobiographical sketch, impromptu writing interview; and any other prerequisites as determined by the TEC.
+To be admitted into a Teacher Education Program, students must submit a completed application; have a minimum of 42 semester credit hours with a cumulative grade point average (GPA) of 2.75 and/or 3.0 for the most recent college-level courses and a grade of C or above in designated courses.
+25 field hours are required with all data submitted in Kentucky Field Experiences Tracking System (KFETS) and verified through documentation signed by mentor teachers.
+Students must also have three professional disposition instruments; a passing score on the Core Academic Skills for Educators (CASE); a test of academic content published by the Educational Testing Service (ETS; http://www.ets.org): Reading (5713) score of 156; Writing (5723) score of 162; and Mathematics (5733) score of 150; a well-written autobiographical sketch; an impromptu writing interview; and any other prerequisites as determined by the Teacher Education Committee (TEC).

 Option 1- ACT Scores: Reading 20, Writing 18, and Math 19